-Hello and Welcome to the Wendover Swimming Association website.
+Hello and Welcome to The Wendover Swimming Pool website.

 WSA is working with local swimming schools to provide swimming lessons.

 Please contact the swim schools directly for details.

 FlipperFeet: FlipperFeet is a new swim school founded by former Team GB Olympic swimmer Marc Spackman and Team GB coach Bill Elgar, with an emphasis on teaching children good technique in a fun environment.
 Tuesdays 4.30-5.30 (two half hour lessons) and Wednesdays 4.30-5.30 (two half hour lessons).

 FlipperFeet's website is www.flipperfeet.co.uk and their email is firstname.lastname@example.org.
 Contact Bill Elgar on 07732 278 265 for more details.